Nashipur Rail Bridge: Land acquisition problem

 As per 24 Ghanta news dated 16 March 2017 the work is going on with schedule speed & lying of track & electrification will be completed by year end.

-Eastern railway is planning to introduce some trains in this route and proposal has been sent to railway board for "Darjeeling mail" also to divert through this route.
-As per railway board they are analysing the proposal but not yet decided.

 According to "Ei Samay" and "Anandabazar Patrika", work has begun on the west approach to the bridge on 30 November 2022.

+Eastern Railways planned to introduce some trains in this route.
+A proposal was sent to railway board for the diversion of Darjeeling mail to this route, which was rejected.
+Eventually four pairs of passenger trains were introduced on this route, three pairs between Azimganj and Cossimbazar and one pair between Azimganj and Krishnanagar City Junction.
+A weekly long distance train, the Sealdah - Jalpaiguri Road Humsafar Express was also introduced.